danh21/PIC16F887_Basic/README.md

     - Led:
         + Version 1: simulates effect of 8 leds by period (blink, run,...).
         + Version 2: uses 74HC595 ICs to control more 8 leds.
+        + Version 3: uses interrupt timer to blink led by period.

     - Button:
         + Version 1: uses buttons (on, off, toggle) to control led.